Skip to Content

 The gorgeous streets in Oamaru!

-A famous tourist town in this region is the beachside town of Oamaru – it’s a very popular stop on the drive from Christchurch to Dunedin.
+One of the most famous tourist towns in this region, the beachside town of Oamaru our next stop on the drive from Christchurch to Dunedin, and it’s a very popular one!
 For the best viewpoint of the town, head to Oamaru Lookout Point, it’s especially pretty here at sunset.
 You can also take on one of the many scenic walking trails from here.

 Bushy Beach is my top recommendation for Oamaru, and here you can see yellow-eyed penguins, fur seals, and sea lions from the viewing platform.
 It’s a 10-minute leisurely walk from the parking lot on Bushy Beach Road to the viewing platform.
 The best time to see the unique wildlife here is at dusk.

-The Oamaru Blue Penguin Colony is another excellent way to see blue penguins (also known as the world’s smallest penguin) – this is a paid experience.
-The Colony is located 5 minutes from Oamaru and typically, the viewing tours begin at 8 pm each evening.
+The Oamaru Blue Penguin Colony is another excellent place to see blue penguins (also known as the world’s smallest penguin) – this is a paid experience, which costs $43 NZD per adult.
+The colony is located 5 minutes from Oamaru and typically, the viewing tours begin at 8 pm each evening.

-As for eating out in Oamaru – for dinner, I recommend Riverstone Kitchen, and for lunch or your coffee fix the Coast Cafe is a great option!
+As for eating out in Oamaru – for dinner, I recommend Riverstone Kitchen – they also offer a delicious breakfast menu if you’re planning on staying the night in Oamaru.
+For lunch or your coffee fix, the Coast Cafe is a great option.
+I particularly like the burgers here!

-If you wish to spend the night in Oamaru (which I highly recommend doing) then The Old Confectionary and Poshtel are great options.
+If you wish to spend the night in Oamaru (which I highly recommend doing) then The Old Confectionary and Poshtel are great mid-range options.
+Poshtel is one of my favorites, as it’s located right in the heart of town, however many dates do book out weeks in advance, so it’s worth taking a look in advance to secure your spot!

 5. Moeraki Boulders